carolinaasantos/carolinaasantos/README.md

 - 📚 I'm a member of Women in Tech (WiT) and the Society of Women Engineers (SWE) UFSCar, two organizations that support women in STEM.
 I'm also a Teckids Institute Ambassador, that promotes digital education for children and adolescents, and a volunteer at the social organization Operação Natal, that helps vulnerable families have a better Christmas
 - 🧪 I am an undergraduate research student at FAPESP in the field of Robotics and Deep Learning, using YOLO for image detection and classification
 - 💂‍♂️ I was a Visiting Researcher in Mobile Robotics and Multi-Agent Systems at the Bristol Robotics Laboratory, in the United Kingdom
-- 💻 My areas of interest include Robotics, Embedded Systems, Artificial Intelligence and Machine Learning, Data Science, Cybersecurity, Software Engineering, and the Internet of Things (IoT).
+- 💻 My areas of interest include Robotics, Embedded Systems, Artificial Intelligence and Machine Learning, Data Science, Cybersecurity, Software Engineering, and the Internet of Things (IoT)
-- 🌱 I currently have experience with the following technologies
+- 🌱 I currently have experience with the following technologies:

 ![](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)
 ![](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)